palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 comments: true
 ---

-Week 6 covers some approaches that one can use to evaluate the effectiveness of ones model and estimating approach.
+Week 6 covers some approaches that you can use to evaluate the performance of your model.
 These includes the trade-off between bias and variance and how to diagnose which is present by comparing the various error metrics calculated using the training, cross-validation, and test dataset.
 It also talks about some approaches for evaluating error cases in the algorithm, issues arising from classification problems with skewed classes, and scenarios under which large dataset can be useful.

 <!--excerpt-->